mgienow/100DOC/log.md

 **Today's progress:** Still hacking away at the Title Case kata -- much closer to a working solution.
 Today's Free Code Camp studying -- object oriented programming and the .map() method for arrays -- came at a fortuitous time for this challenge!

 link to the work: https://www.codewars.com/kata/title-case/train/javascript

+And alsot rying to replicate a git commit snafu so i can solve it